-I believe that for many reasons.
-One of them is the idea of a political framework encompassed by neo cons, neo liberals and neo Marxists is itself obsolete.
-Equally outmoded in my view is the obsession of many political thinkers and activists with going backwards not forward.
-In the US for example we hear calls from all points of the ideological spectrum to: take America back, recapture the American dream, restore America’s place in the world and even to recreate the Ronald Reagan coalition.
-Elsewhere the Taliban and other organizations are also dedicated to restoring a long gone and never to return social order.
+Faced with such massive shifts, many political thinkers and activists are disoriented.
+The left-right spectrum is no longer a genuinely useful tool of analysis.
+In the U.S. we hear calls from all points of the ideological spectrum to take America back, recapture the American dream, restore America's place in the world, "save" this and "defend" that.
+Elsewhere Al Qaeda, the Taliban and other organizations are also dedicated to restoring a long-gone-and-never-to-return economic, political and social order.